theseus-os/Theseus/README.md

 To access/expose a PCI device in QEMU using PCI passthrough via VFIO, see [these instructions](https://theseus-os.github.io/Theseus/book/running/virtual_machine/pci_passthrough.html).

-QEMU does not support the ICMP protocol by default so the following command must be run for application utilising ICMP (e.g. `ping`) to work:
+Linux does not support the ICMP protocol (for `ping`) for guest OSes in QEMU by default, so to allow `ping` to work on Theseus, you may need to run the following in your Linux host machine:
 ```sh
 sudo sh -c "echo \"0 2147483647\" > /proc/sys/net/ipv4/ping_group_range"
 ```